-Chris Parker and I got up on this morning and decided to visit the Cafe Espresso to get
+Chris Parker and I got up on this morning and decided to visit the Cafe Espresso to get something to eat this morning before our third NRHS 2007 Convention Trip.

-We walked out across the parking lot of the Holiday Inn Chattanooga Choo Choo and found our train hadn't arrived yet to board.
+We walked out across the parking lot of the Holiday Inn Chattanooga Choo Choo and found our train had not arrived yet to board.
 Today's trips are in two groups.
 We are Group A and will do the Tag Line Trip down to Kensington in the morning and then do the Tennessee Valley Railroad Museum in the afternoon.
 Group B will do the TVRM in the morning and ride the Tag Line in the afternoon.
 The trip will be over the former rails of the Tennessee, Alabama and Georgia Railroad now owned by the Chattanooga & Chickamauga Railway.

 Passengers waiting for the train to arrive into the Chattanooga Choo Choo.